jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2017-11-26-interview-those-who-endure.md

 featuredimg: https://i.ibb.co/PTrGF1K/those-who-endure.jpg
 ---

 **Those Who Endure is a 5-piece progressive death metal/deathcore band from Queensland, Australia.
-I took time out on Saturday night to talk with their frontman to discuss his band's history, faith, and upcoming music.**
+I got the opportunity on a Saturday night to talk with their frontman to discuss his band's history, faith, and upcoming music.**

 <hr>